 Artichokes, tomatoes, and green olives bathed in loads of garlic and fresh basil, brings a taste of the Mediterranean to your kitchen!
-Nestle in some crispy chicken thighs, top it off with Parmesan cheese, pop it in the oven, and you have a quick and easy One-Pan Chicken and Artichoke Bake!
+Nestle in some crispy chicken thighs, top it off with Parmesan cheese, pop it in the oven, and you have a quick and easy one-pan Mediterranean Chicken Thighs dish that everyone will be drooling over!

 Jump to: